-- Sort through all those papers that you’ve been meaning to catch up with.
-This is not fun, but it’ll be so rewarding once you’re done.
+- Sort through all those papers, old mail and unanswered emails that you’ve been meaning to catch up with.
+This probably won’t be fun while you’re doing it, but it’ll be so rewarding once you’re finished.

-- Plan your next vacation.
-Get into details: sights, where you’re going to eat, where you’re going to stay… and learn the language of your destination before you go!
+- Plan a future (perhaps a far-future) vacation.
+Really get into the details: sights, where you’re going to eat, and where you’re going to stay.

 - Teach your dog some tricks.

 - Teach your cat some tricks.
 (Yes, you really can teach cats tricks.)

 - Choose a new hobby that you’ve never tried and start learning about it.